uPablo/convert-audio-to-text/README.md

 ### By cloning the repository
 1. Clone this repository `git clone https://github.com/uPablo/convert-audio-to-text`
 2. Install all the requirements `pip install -r requirements.txt` .
 If you have problems with requirements, make sure to have at least Python3.6.
 You could also try to create a _virtualenv_ and then install all the requirements
+3. Don't forget to change the variable `project_folder` in `run.py` file with the absolute path of your cloned project

 ```sh
 pip install virtualenv